Polykinetics: A multidisciplinary and systematic approach to converting mental stress and past trauma into a self-sustaining physical strength.

 Moves: The physiology of Polykinetics

 When it comes to physical fitness, there are four main areas of focus: aerobic (cardio/endurance), anaerobic (muscle strengthening), flexibility and balance.
 Only a few activities cater to all four areas, and Polykinetics is one of them.
-Each workout infuses all four fitness areas into every single session; which saves a massive amount time and energy.
+Each workout infuses all four fitness areas into every single session; which saves a massive amount time, energy and frustration.
+This is a method that combines the tried and true proven physiological techniques of the past in perfect partnership with the cutting-edge neuroscience of today.

-The exercise moves are a mix combination of high-low intensity intervals of coordinated and controlled body-weight exercise segments known as "kinetic sequences".
-Most of the exercises I know and trust stem from my martial arts background---Only no martial arts moves being taught here, only the fundamental basics of those exercises are used in Polykinetics.
+The "moves" utilized within Polykinetics are a mixed combination of multi-intensity intervals of coordinated and controlled body-weight exercise segments known as "kinetic sequences".
+Most of the exercises I know and trust stem from my martial arts background---Only no martial arts moves being taught here, simply the fundamental basics of those exercises are taught in Polykinetics.

 These rhythmic micro-pulsation maneuvers also allows the muscles to "warm up" quickly and safely without wasting limited energy or time doing a separate 10-minute warm-up workout.
 In Polykinetics, these elements are intertwined directly into each and every workout since a lack of energy is usually the predominate physical symptom people experience with the onset of a mental illness or disorder.
 This way, Polykinetics utilizes exercises performed in a specific way so that your body actually generates energy instead of exhausting it.
 Most participants reported feeling "energized" after a single 5-minute sequence.